Max Dowman: 2025–present: Debut season

-On 4 November 2025, he appeared as a 72nd minute substitute during Arsenal's 3-0 victory against Slavia Prague in the league phase of the 2025–26 UEFA Champions League, becoming the youngest player to appear in the competition at 15 years and 308 days old, surpassing the previous record set by Youssoufa Moukoko who was 16 years and 18 days old when he made his UCL debut.
+On 4 November 2025, he appeared as a 72nd-minute substitute during Arsenal's 3–0 away victory against Slavia Prague in the league phase of the 2025–26 UEFA Champions League, becoming the youngest player to appear in the competition at 15 years and 308 days old, surpassing the previous record set by Youssoufa Moukoko who was 16 years and 18 days old when he made his UCL debut.
+On 30 January 2026, Arsenal announced that Dowman had signed a pre-contract agreement with the club that would lead to him signing professional terms when he turns 17.
+On 14 March, Dowman came on as a substitute for Martín Zubimendi and scored in the 97th minute during Arsenal's 2–0 home victory against Everton to become the youngest goalscorer in both the Premier League and the club's history.
+He achieved this feat at 16 years and 73 days old, breaking the previous record held by James Vaughan from 2005.

+On 19 May 2026, Dowman became the youngest Premier League winner ever, aged 16 years and 139 days old, surpassing the previous record of Phil Foden.
+On 24 May 2026, during the final match of the 2025–26 Premier League season between Arsenal and Crystal Palace, he became the youngest starting player in the league's history, at 16 years and 144 days old.
+He benefited from extensive squad rotation implemented by Mikel Arteta prior to the Champions League final, with Arsenal having already secured first place in the league.

 International career

-Dowman made his England U16 and England U17 debuts in 2024.
-He was included in the squad for the 2025 UEFA European Under-17 Championship.
+A European Under-17 Championship.
 He featured as a starter in all three of England's games, including a 4–2 win against the Czech Republic, where he scored the opening goal.

 Dowman made his England U19 debut during a 2–0 win over Ukraine at Pinatar Arena on 3 September 2025.
 Dowman became the youngest-ever goalscorer for the England U19 side, beating Ryan Sessegnon's record from 2016, in a 7–0 win against Wales.

 Style of play

 Comfortable playing in a number of positions, Dowman has been used as an attacking midfielder and as a traditional '10' for Arsenal's youth teams, but can also play as a right winger.
-He is skilful, energetic and naturally gifted in the final third and is able to cut defences with a precise and accurate pass.
+He has been described as "skillful, energetic and naturally gifted in the final third".
 Technically, Dowman's set-piece delivery stands out.
-He's already been entrusted with corner and free-kick duties at youth level.
+He has been entrusted with corner and free-kick duties at youth level.
 Arsenal youth team coach Gustavo Oliveira labelled Dowman the "next Kaká".